 Working on campus is a good way to concentrate on your studies while earning money on the side.
-If you are employed at a campus job, you can work it into your class schedule.
+If you are employed at a campus job, you can work it into your class schedule, maybe event between classes.
 This will give you the flexibility that you need to be a successful college student.

 Many times a campus job can fit your career interests and provide you with job experience in a particular field as well.

 - Be sure you have been awarded and accepted "Work-Study" on your accesSPoint financial aid page.

 - You must be enrolled in at least 6 credits during the semester.

 - Search in Quest for available positions (select “Wausau”).
 Complete and submit an application or otherwise follow the instructions in the particular job posting.

 - A supervisor will contact you about each position you’ve applied for.

 - Work schedules are flexible and take into consideration your class schedule.

 - It only takes a few minutes (and no gas) to get to your job.

 - Campus positions often fit your career goals.